 4 Things to Consider When Developing a Media Strategy

-Behind every successful media plan is a carefully thought out and well-planned media strategy.
-Before moving forward with selecting the channels or tactics to execute, a media strategy needs to be developed that identifies the campaign’s objectives, goals and target audiences.
+Behind every successful media plan is a meticulously crafted strategy.
+And before moving forward with selecting the channels or tactics to execute, a media strategist must nail down the campaign’s objectives, goals, and target audiences.

 Where and how do they spend most of their time?